Don Looney: Biography

 Looney's 707 yards receiving led the NFL in 1940, topping Hall of Famer Don Hutson.

 Don Looney was born September 2, 1916, in Sulphur Springs, Texas.

-Dafted into the NFL ahead of the 1940 season, Looney was the first receiver in NFL history to have over 100 yards receiving in each of his first two games, a feat which was not equaled until the 2008 NFL season by another Eagles wide receiver, DeSean Jackson.
+Drafted into the NFL ahead of the 1940 season, Looney was the first receiver in NFL history to have over 100 yards receiving in each of his first two games, a feat which was not equaled until the 2008 NFL season by another Eagles wide receiver, DeSean Jackson.
 He also set new NFL records for most catches in a game (14) and most yards gained receiving in a single game (180) during the season.
 His 707 total yards gained receiving were the highest in the NFL for the 1940 season, topping the year of Hall of Fame Packers end Don Hutson.

 Looney served in World War II for the United States Army after the 1942 season.
 He did not resume his professional football career after termination of the war, instead becoming an NFL official.

 At the time of his death at the age of 98, Looney was the second oldest living former NFL player.
 He was the father of NFL running back Joe Don Looney, who died in a one-person motorcycle accident after his NFL career ended.
 Looney's partner was Linda Roark, whom he met in 1992.